 Every mechanical failure gives the car’s owner a stark choice — to repair or not to repair.
 Depending on the age of the car, the cost of the car and the type of repair, the fix is often worth it.
-In some cases, however, the expense simply doesn’t make financial or practical sense.
+In some cases, however, the cost of a repair just isn’t worth it.
+These are the times when the expense simply doesn’t make financial or practical sense.

 If you’re worried about how to pay for an engine rebuild, here, too, your car is old enough to have outlasted its powertrain warranty.
 The $4,000 you could pay for a rebuild is certainly cheaper than a full replacement, but it’s also a 20% down payment on a brand new $20,000 car with a brand new engine and a brand new warranty.